H781: Unauthorized Public Camping & Sleeping. Latest Version

 (1) Department. – The North Carolina Department of Health and Human Services (DHHS) or the county health department if designated by DHHS.

-(b) Except as provided in subsection (c) of this section, a local government unit (hereinafter unit) may not authorize or otherwise allow any person to regularly engage in public camping or sleeping on any public property, including, but not limited to, any public building or its grounds and any public right‑of‑way under the jurisdiction of the unit.
+(b) Except as provided in subsection (c) of this section, a local government may not authorize or otherwise allow any person to regularly engage in public camping or sleeping on any public property, including any public building or its grounds and any public right‑of‑way under the jurisdiction of the local government.

-(c) The governing body of a unit may, by majority vote, designate property owned by the unit within its jurisdictional boundaries to be used for a continuous period of no longer than one year for the purposes of public camping or sleeping.
-Except for a unit on the unit list prepared by the Local Government Commission, the unit shall, in making the designation, establish and maintain minimum standards and procedures related to the designated property for the purposes of:
+(c) The governing board of a local government may, by majority vote, designate property owned by the local government within its jurisdictional boundaries to be used for a continuous period of no longer than one year for the purposes of public camping or sleeping.
+Except for a local government on the Unit Assistance List prepared by the Local Government Commission, the local government shall, in making the property designation, establish and maintain minimum standards and procedures related to the designated property for the purposes of:

 (2) Maintaining sanitation, which must, at a minimum, include providing access to clean and operable restrooms and running water.